-The chart below breaks down the cost associated with Math Corps.
+The chart below breaks down the costs associated with Math Corps.

-Description of cost Math Corps pays Site pays Site fee (where applicable) ~ Tutor recruitment efforts ✓ ~ Background checks on tutors ✓ Tutor living allowance & benefits ✓ Worker's Compensation / AD&D policy for tutors ~ Tutor transportation costs to attend Math Corps-required training ✓ Tutor transportation costs to attend site-required training (if applicable) ~ Cost of including tutors in site-sponsored training ~ Cost of photocopies of intervention lessons ~ Misc. supplies used by tutor (e.g. markers, paper) ~ Computer/device and Internet access for tutor ~ Workspace for the tutor, including locked file cabinet ~ Salary of Internal Coach to fulfill Math Corps responsibilities, including required training ~ Salary of Math Corps Coaching Specialist and Program Staff to fulfill Math Corps responsibilities 4 Math Corps manual, including assessment and intervention materials 4
+Description of cost Ampact pays Partner pays Site fee (where applicable) ✓ Tutor recruitment efforts ✓ ✓ Background checks on tutors ✓ Tutor living allowance & benefits ✓ Worker's Compensation / AD&D policy for tutors ✓ Tutor transportation costs to attend Math Corps-required training ✓ Tutor transportation costs to attend site-required training (if applicable) ✓ Cost of including tutors in site-sponsored training ✓ Cost of photocopies of intervention lessons ✓ Misc. supplies used by tutor (e.g. markers, paper) ✓ Computer/device and Internet access for tutor ✓ Workspace for the tutor, including locked file cabinet ✓ Salary of Internal Coach to fulfill Math Corps responsibilities, including required training ✓ Salary of Math Corps Coaching Specialist and Program Staff to fulfill Math Corps responsibilities ✓ Math Corps manual, including assessment and intervention materials ✓

-While federal AmeriCorps funding covers 2/3 of the costs associated with each member, our programs must raise additional dollars to serve as a local match to the federal dollars.
+^{} While federal AmeriCorps funding covers 2/3 of the costs associated with each Member, our Programs must raise additional dollars to serve as a local match to the federal dollars.
 Depending on the success of these efforts in specific states or regions, it may be necessary to charge a site fee.
-This fee varies based on state or region.
+This fee varies based on state or region and is listed in the AmeriCorps Service Agreement.
 Please contact sites@ampact.us with any questions.

-If site or district policy requires a background check above and beyond what is conducted by Math Corps, that fee is not paid by the program, nor may it be passed on to the tutor.
+^{} If Partner policy requires a background check above and beyond what is conducted by Ampact, that fee is not paid by the Program, nor may it be passed on to the Member.